INTERNATIONAL adoption services

 how much does international adoption cost?

-When you adopt internationally, your costs include: home study fee, HATW program fee, document fees, governmental seal fees, USCIS fees, international attorney fees, and travel and in-country stay expenses.
+When you adopt internationally, your costs include: non-refundable application fee, home study fee, HATW program fee, document fees, governmental seal fees, USCIS fees, international attorney fees, and travel and in-country stay expenses.
 Some of these fees vary by country.

 The home study, HATW program, and international attorney fees are paid in increments as services are rendered.
 When you begin the adoption process with HATW, we give you an itemized list of fees to expect and when those fees are to be paid.

 We suggest you inquire about the Federal Adoption Tax Credit, employer assistance programs and national adoption loan programs.
 HATW is open to discuss your specific financial needs and assist you in locating financial assistance avenues to pursue.